Leftfish/Advent-of-Code-2025/README.md

 For years I've been telling myself that I've had enough, that I no longer have time, that I have other stuff to do.
 So far, AoC won with everything, although ususally I had a couple of stars left to collect at the end of the regular AoC schedule.
 We'll see how it goes this time.
 It's going to be only 12 days, so I anticipate the difficulty to rise far quicker.
 Self-imposed rules for LLM usage:
 1) The use of AI is limited but not excluded.
 2) AI inline autocomplete is DISABLED.
-3) AI may be used as a rubber duck or turbocharged Stack Overflow/wikipedia.
+3) AI may be used as a rubber duck or turbocharged Stack Overflow/wikipedia to look up for algorithms etc.
 4) AI may not be used to solve the entire task.
 5) AI may not be used before honest attempts to solve the task without external information (i.e., before running into a brick wall).
-6) AI may be used more freely to improve the solution after getting a star.
+6) AI may be used more freely to improve the solution after getting a star, if that amounts to me learning something new.
-7) AI-generated code must be re-written to understand what each line does.
+7) AI-generated code must be re-written to understand what each line does, so no blatant copy-pasting.

 Day 3 part 2 was a big challenge (I used dynamic programming which is one of my weaker skills).
 Day 8 required some researching of stuff that I'd had only a vague idea about, but I was mostly on the right trail even before using external sources.
 Day 9 part 2 was tough to solve without an external library.